bastiel/Bash-From-C/README.md

 # Bash-From-C
-Enables bash command line using C language and libraries from APUE 3E
+Enables a simplified bash command line using C language and libraries from APUE 3E

+Execute the shell with `./myShell2`